eagle-io/docs/source/intro/overview/index.rst

 	Locations can be created inside Workspaces and Groups.

 |icon-dash| Dashboard
-	Dashboards allow users to create customised views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.
+	Dashboards allow users to create customized views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.

 |icon-datasource| Data Source
 	Data Sources automatically acquire or receive timeseries data using a variety of different transport options.
 Connect to a :term:`data logger` or collect data from files.
 Data Sources can be created inside Locations only.